Fiber Arts Museum Links

 The Textile Museum (USA)

-A collection of textiles from around the word, housed in two buildings in Washington, DC, USA, serves to support public appreciation and acknowledge which the world's textiles to the human culture.
-Online productions cover the museum's history, a tutorial on identifying common elements of textiles, a section on care and display of textiles, and current exhibits.
-Gift store includes items and publications.
+A collection of textiles from around the word serves to support public appreciation and acknowledge which the world's textiles to the human culture.
+Online features cover include a tutorial on identifying common elements of textiles, a section on care and display of textiles, and current exhibits.